-- Earpieces should fit snugly and comfortably in the ears. - Binaural should be angled and strong enough to keep the earpieces in place without causing discomfort. - Earpieces should point toward the nose when put in the ears. - The tubing should be flexible and 12 to 18 inches in length (longer tubing decreases sound transmission through the stethoscope) - The tubing should be thick walled (internal diameter of 4 mm or 1/8 inch) to help eliminate transmission of noises caused by rubbing the tubing against other surfaces. - Before buying, listen to your own or another person's heart sounds to determine if you can indeed hear with the stethoscope you are considering. - The higher priced stethoscopes may have adapters that can be purchased which allow you to change off the adult chest piece for a child chest piece.
+- Earpieces should fit snugly and comfortably in your ears. - Binaural should be angled and strong enough to keep the earpieces in place without causing discomfort. - Earpieces should point toward your nose when you put them in your ears. - The tubing should be flexible and 12 to 18 inches in length (longer tubing decreases sound transmission through the stethoscope) - The tubing should be thick walled (internal diameter of 4 mm or 1/8 inch) to help eliminate transmission of noises caused by rubbing the tubing against other surfaces. - Before buying, listen to your own or another person's heart sounds to determine if you can indeed hear with the stethoscope you are considering. - The higher priced stethoscopes may have adapters that you can purchase which allow you to change off the adult chest piece for a child chest piece.
 Check the options listed with the stethoscope packaging information.
-Pediatric attachments aren't necessary for the nursing program. - Based on advice of nursing faculty, it is best to purchase a traditional bell and diaphragm stethoscope instead of the new combination model with a one-sided chest piece that changes from bell to diaphragm by pressure. - The College of Nursing will have a few pediatric stethoscopes and blood pressure cuffs for use during the pediatric rotation.
+Pediatric attachments aren't necessary for nursing school. - Based on advice of nursing faculty, it is best to purchase a traditional bell and diaphragm stethoscope instead of the new combination model with a one-sided chest piece that changes from bell to diaphragm by pressure.

+- The School of Nursing will have a few child stethoscopes and blood pressure cuffs for use during the pediatric rotation.
 The neonatal nursery in the hospital has tiny models for you to use during that rotation.
-There is no need to purchase a stethoscope with pediatric/neonatal size chest pieces. - No cloth covering on stethoscopes-this is an infection control concern.
+No need to purchase a stethoscope with pediatric/neonatal size chest pieces. - No cloth covering on stethoscopes. - You do not need to purchase an expensive cardiology stethoscope.